image249

 • As Baltazar settles in and relieves her pressures with Diego, Dr. Catron’s nefarious intentions with Catalina begin to play out.

-Leo Garcia is an award-winning playwright, filmmaker, performance curator, producer, visual artist, and actor and has served as Highways Performance Space's Artistic Director and Executive Director since 2003 where he has developed and presented over 800 performance works.
+Leo Garcia is a filmmaker, performance curator, producer, visual artist, actor, and award-winning playwright.
 His work is Influenced by the didactic of agitprop and inspired by the optimism of naiveté.

 As a playwright, Garcia has chronicled his family’s genealogy, ten-generations plus of New Mexican family history, in his cycle of plays entitled The Abduction of Hernan Cortes: The New Mexico Cycle.
 The cycle explores the themes of abduction: of land, of self, and of alien abduction, and follows the lives of five New Mexican families from 1598 to present.